JohnORaw/TimeBandits/Meta/build.md

-# KMNServer
+# Meta Server
 These are the build instruction for the time server in the KMN data centre.
-This server is intended to synch a local hardware clock with HEANet over PtP.
+This server is intended to synch a local hardware clock via GNSS.

 ## Initial Setup
 The hardware is a legacy Dell PE R520.
 The server was set to UEFI Boot and UB2204 was installed from a USB key.
 IP address is via DHCP and only interface *eno1* has a connection.
 Updates were carried out.